alisson-gomesc/jkniv-camel/jkniv-camel/jkniv-camel-sap-jco3/src/site/content/markdown/index.md

 The **jkniv-jco:** component allows you to work with Sap Jco3 library.

-This component uses the sap JCo product version 3.x from SAP AG to handling sap connection.
+This component uses the sap JCo product version 3.x from SAP AG to handler the sap connection.

 Maven users will need to add the following dependency to their pom.xml for this component: